 Using a mat helps you make your macarons all the same size!

-You should store the raspberry macarons in an airtight container, and you can keep them on the counter for 24 hours.
-Place them in the refrigerator, which will be suitable for up to 3 days.
+The raspberry macarons should be stored in an airtight container.
+They can be kept on the counter for 24 hours.
+They can also be placed in the refrigerator for up to 3 days.

-While they sound similar and often get mistaken for one another, they are pretty different cookies.
+While they sound similar and are often mistaken for one another, macaroons are pretty different cookies.
 A macaroon has coconut and is a pretty dense cookie.

 A macaron is a cookie that's made with meringue.
 Their spelling and name are about the only similar thing.
 The flavor and textures are way different.